alberteseeberg/Adapting_music/README.md

 Here you can find the scripts used for the statistical analyses in the paper.
 The paper can be found [here](https://www.google.com).

+*CI_Re_Within.Rmd* contains the longitudinal analysis of the data from recently implanted cochlear implant users.

+*CI_Between.Rmd* contains the group comparisons of the data from recently implanted and experienced cochlear implant users as well as normal hearing controls.

 Programming language: *R*.

 ____